SLH News - 76ers Logo

 Philadelphia 76ers Alternate Logo 2015 - Present

 In the 1969-1970 season, ownership updated their look and unveiled a new logo featuring Benjamin Franklin’s face with “76ers” written around it in gold lettering.
-They chose this design because they wanted something that paid tribute to Philadelphia's rich history while embracing its modernity and vibrancy at the same time.
+They chose this design because they wanted something that paid tribute to Philadelphia's rich history while also embracing its modernity and vibrancy.

 During this period of expansion and refinement, the team focused on perfecting minor details such as letter spacing and ensuring that every line within Franklin's face aligned perfectly with each other - features that can still be observed on all team merchandise today.